Sweden braces for fresh Koran burning

 Russia's Z-logo is also used in Russia and abroad to show support for the war in Ukraine.

-"The Z-symbol hasn't been tested yet in Sweden", Schultz noted.
+And the "the Z-symbol hasn't been tested yet in Sweden", Schultz noted.

 But it might well be permitted given that fairly all other signs are legal — so that Swedish neo-Nazis can parade with swastika-like Sun Crosses or Nazi-uniform "SS" badges, let alone people vandalising holy books.